Master of Social Work

 Two field placements

-- Foundation field placement (semesters 3 and 4): Students also participate in field seminar courses.
+- Generalist field placement (semesters 3 and 4): Students also participate in field seminar courses.
 During the 3rd semester, students also take a policy class (400 hours).
 This is equivalent to a BSSW field placement.

 - Advanced Generalist field placement (begins in 9th semester): Can be either full or part-time.
 Students will be in a co-requisite field seminar course (500 hours)